pravinquant/Uphole-plotting-Near-surface-Modelling/README.md

 - Automatically fits the layers or piece-wise fitting of uphole (Time/Depth)TD curve.
 - Applies spherical divergence correction and displays the amplitude/Q factor of direct arrivals which helps in better discrimation of Lithology.
 - Prepares 3D Velcoity Model for shot hole depth optimization and estimate static corrections.
+- Maintains a single database for all the data
 - Export outputs as power-point presenations and .csv format.

 ## License agreement